 In 2007, the Bank of England interest rate was around 5.5%.
 The average variable mortgage rate was 7.5%.

 In December 2008, the MPC dropped the base rate to 2%.
 The MPC dropped it again to 0.5% in 2009 where it remained for around seven years.
 At this point, the average variable mortgage rate was around 2.5%.

-In August 2016, Bank of England rate was at its lowest ever point: 0.25%.
+In August 2016, Bank of England rate was at the lowest point in its history so far: 0.25%.
 Getting a long fixed-rate mortgage at that time could have saved you thousands in interest.

 Current interest rates have remained relatively stable over recent years.
 They are low, but there is speculation they will rise again.

 A low Bank of England rate encourages people to borrow money because it's less expensive for them to repay.
 The less you spend repaying debts, the more money you can spend elsewhere.
 More spending makes for a more buoyant economy.

 The MPC meets roughly every six weeks to decide the base rate.
 It does not change the base rate each time - it can stay the same for years.